Voting Rights or Voter Suppression?

 Trump Rekindles Voting Fraud Controversy

-Even after his inauguration as President and winning the Electoral College vote in 2016, Donald Trump insisted that he would have won them popular vote, too, instead of losing by nearly 3 million votes “if you deduct the millions of people who voted illegally.”
-Republican and Democratic election officials from many states dispute his claim, saying they detected no significant voter fraud in 2016.
-Republican House Speaker Paul Ryan said he had “seen no evidence” of it.
-Trump’s own Attorneys, challenging a call for a vote recount by Green Party presidential candidate Jill Stein, asserted: “All available evidence suggests that the 2016 general election was not tainted by fraud or mistake.”
+After winning the White House and the Electoral College vote in 2016, Donald Trump insisted that he would have won them popular vote, too, instead of losing by nearly 3 million votes “if you deduct the millions of people who voted illegally.”
+Republican and Democratic election officials from many states disputed his claim, saying they saw no significant voter fraud in 2016.
+Republican House Speaker Paul Ryan likewise said he had “seen no evidence.”
+Trump’s own attorneys, challenging a call for a vote recount by Green Party presidential candidate Jill Stein, asserted: “All available evidence suggests that the 2016 general election was not tainted by fraud or mistake.”

-But evidently fearful that the large popular vote loss might undermine the legitimacy of his election, Trump insisted to Congressional leaders that he believed some 3 to 5 million illegal ballots were cast in 2016.
+But evidently fearful that his large popular vote loss might undermine the legitimacy of his election, Trump continued to insist that some 3 to 5 million illegal ballots were cast in 2016.
 White House Press Secretary Sean Spicer said the President’s suspicions were based on a report by the Pew Center for the States that “14 percent of people who have voted were not citizens.”
 Spicer had it wrong on two counts.
 The study was done not by Pew but by Old Dominion University and it dealt not with illegal voting but unverified claims by non-citizens that they had registered as voters.
-When the study’s methodology was challenged, one of its authors, Jesse Richman, retracted the study’s estimates, saying they were “likely incorrect,” adding that the report did not support the President’s claim of fraudulent voting.
+When the study’s methodology was challenged, one of its authors, Jesse Richman, retracted the study’s estimates, saying they were “likely incorrect.”

 Voting Rights – How easy or tough is your state ?